What is a Discord bots?

-- 2) The public username of your bot: This username will appear publicly in Discord, you can change it if you wish in the future.
+- 2) The public username of your bot: This username will appear publicly in Discord.
+You can change it if you wish in the future.

-- 3) The #TAG or user number: I do not know if it can be changed, I think this number is unique for each account that has Discord Nitro.
+- 3) The #TAG or user number: I do not know if it can be changed.
+I think this number is unique for each account that has Discord Nitro.

-- 4) Token: (Later in this post we will explain it)
+- 4) Token: (Later in this post, we will explain it)

-- 5) Public Bot (Define if it is a free discord bots or a private discord bots): If it is marked/activated, anyone who owns the link to invite it will be able to add the bot to their server without problems.
+- 5) Public Bot (Define if it is a free discord bot or a private discord bots): If it is marked/activated, anyone who owns the link to invite it will be able to add the bot to their server without problems.
 Everyone can use it basically if it is unchecked/disabled; only you can authorize/add your bot to Discord servers.
-It gives you more control in case your bot is still in development, and you do not want other people to add it to their servers.
+It gives you more control if your bot is still in development, and you do not want other people to add it to their servers.

-- 6) Requires an OAuth code grant: If marked/activated, only users will be able to add your discord bots when an authentication code is provided, better known as “Token OAuth2 ” or only ” OAuth2 token” to the invitation link of your bot, this offers more security and control depending on the circumstances that you will use, in this tutorial, we will not use it.
+- 6) Requires an OAuth code grant: If marked/activated, only users will be able to add your discord bots when an authentication code is provided, better known as “Token OAuth2 ” or only ” OAuth2 token” to the invitation authorization URL of your bot, this offers more security and control depending on the circumstances that you will use, in this tutorial, we will not use it.

-- 7) Bot permissions: These are the permissions of your bot, what does this mean?
+- 7) Bot permissions: These are the permissions of your bot.
+What does this mean?

 I Give You Some Examples About Discord Bots Permits Section:

-- – If your bot is going to have the ability to delete messages (As a function to delete unwanted messages) Maybe you should check the “Manage messages” box; this will give your discord bots permissions to remove them and even edit their content.
+- – If your bot is going to have the ability to delete messages (As a function to delete unwanted texts), Maybe you should check the “Manage messages” box; this will give your discord bots permissions to remove them and even edit their content.

 - – If your discord bots are going to have the ability to kicker / ban people when they do something they should not do, you may have to check the box “Eject Members” (to kicker) and “Ban Members” (to ban).